lavrovd/psd-reader/README.md

 Limitations
 -----------

-These are generally non-problematic:
+These are generally non-problematic, but something to have in mind:

+- Does not intend to parse individual layers (we will publish something for this later)
-- PSD must be saved in (the typical) compatibility mode (see [tutorial section](https://epistemex.github.io/psd-reader/docs/tutorial-Compatibility%20Mode.html) in docs for details)
+- The PSD must be saved in (the typical) compatibility mode (see [tutorial section](https://epistemex.github.io/psd-reader/docs/tutorial-Compatibility%20Mode.html) in docs for details)
 - ICC profiles are [not parsed/applied](https://epistemex.github.io/psd-reader/docs/tutorial-ICC.html)